 The CPUID instruction of some newer CPUs will return a value greater than 3.
+Problems will occur only in certain operating systems.
 The default is Disabled because this problem does not exist in the Windows series operating systems.
 If you are using an operating system other than Windows, this problem may occur.
-To avoid this problem, enable this field to limit the return value to 3 or lesser than 3.
+To avoid tihs problem, enable this field to limit the return value to 3 or lesser than 3.

-C1E Function
+CIE Function